DE1I/ChatApp/README.md

 ---

+## 👋 About This Project

+Yaply is a solo passion project built by me as a way to actually learn ASP.NET MVC by doing, rather than just reading docs or following tutorials.
+I'm just new with MVC so expect things to be rough around the edges in places, well, that's kind of the point.
+If you're also learning MVC and want to follow along, poke through the code, or suggest improvements, you're welcome to.

+---

 ## ✨ Features

 - **Campgrounds** — themed 2-bit rooms where users can walk around, talk, and hang out together in a shared space.